epinio/epinio/docs/supported-apps.md

 documented here: https://paketo.io/docs/buildpacks/language-family-buildpacks/

 The various buildpacks provide various configuration options.
 You can read on how to generally configure a buildpack here: https://paketo.io/docs/buildpacks/configuration/
-Each buildpack may support more configuration options so you may have to read the documentation of the buildpacks you are interested in.
+Each buildpack may support more configuration options, so you may have to read the documentation of the buildpacks you are interested in.

 E.g. [Instructions on how to add custom php.ini files for php-web buildpack](https://github.com/paketo-buildpacks/php-web#configuring-custom-ini-files)

 ## Detailed push process

 The above image is a simplified explanation of the `epinio push` process.
 If you don't want to know all the details on how that works, the above diagram should be all the information you need.
-If you are curious about the details then read here: [Detailed push docs](/docs/detailed-push-process.md)
+If you are curious about the details, then read here: [Detailed push docs](/docs/detailed-push-process.md)